Ever tried to draw a butterfly? So many times, but there is always “something” that just won’t let you finish the drawing as you would like to?

 Gradually erase the initial pencil sketches of wing outlines and draw clearer contours.

 Enlarge the picture and see how I did it.
-I actually made a couple of weak pencil guidelines in order to keep the balance on both sides.
+I actually made a couple of weak pencil guidelines to keep the balance on both sides.

-Good idea is also to draw first only one side (either right or left) and then fold the paper half in the middle of the body and imprint the graphite on the other side, so that you can get exactly both sides the same.
+A good idea is also to draw first only one side (either right or left) and then fold the paper half in the middle of the body and imprint the graphite on the other side so that you can get exactly both sides the same.

 I described this process here in butterfly drawings.

-Begin to draw the basic sketches of wing pattern.
+Begin to draw the basic sketches of wing patterns.
 Be easy about it.